Treacherous/treacherous/readme.md

 ## Developing

 If you want to develop it further just clone the repo, `npm install` and `gulp` it should then provide you a working version to play with.
+If you want to minify it you can do `gulp minify` which will minify the output files, we don't minify by default.

 ## Why should I use it?